 Braemar Farm – A perennial energy crop success story!

-John Hepworth recently expressed his gratitude towards Energy Crops Consultancy (ECC) in a number of letters sent to Neil Watkins, founding director, after the team harvested a fruitful yield of willow on his farm in East Yorkshire.
+John Hepworth recently expressed his gratitude towards Energy Crops Consultancy (ECC) in a number of letters sent after the team harvested a fruitful yield of willow on his farm in East Yorkshire.

 One of his letters read,